Andy-Walton/Krakextract/README.md

 <h1 align="center">Krakextract</h1>

-R package which extracts species of interest from Kraken reports and downloads good quality reference genomes for them from the NCBI refseq database.
+R package that extracts species of interest from Kraken reports and downloads good quality reference genomes for them from the NCBI refseq database.

 <h2 align="center">Instructions</h2>
 The package contains 3 functions.
 They should be run in order: